-Unable to travel home during the global pandemic, and wary of being trapped at sea with the crew change crisis, deck officer Nic Gardner chose to retrain to broaden her career options.
+Unable to travel home during the global pandemic, and wary of being trapped at sea with the crew change crisis, master Nic Gardner chose to retrain to broaden her career options.

 Why retrain during the pandemic?